Sicily is an open-air museum! Let’s take a tour of the island, discovering the most important archeological sites.

 Let’s leave the promontory of Taormina and enjoy the enchanting Isola Bella; let’s now head towards the first Greek colony in Sicily: Giardini-Naxos.
 The Archaeological Park will allow us to visit some parts of the walls, ruins of houses and foundations of a large temple.
 Park Naxos Taormina

 In Piazza Stesicoro, there is a Roman amphitheater, probably built in the II century A.D., which is in the town center.
-The amphitheater is structurally more complex than Sicilian amphitheaters, as it is built with lava stone covered in marble; it could host up to 15,000 spectators between sitting and standing.
-The arena used to be transformed into a large pool for naval battles.
-You should also visit the Odeon, the Rotonda thermae, the Indirizzo thermae and the Achilliane thermae.
+It is the most complex establishment over the Sicilian amphitheaters, it was built with lava stone covered by marble; it could host up to 15,000 spectators between sitting and standing.
+The arena used to be changed into a large pool for naval battles.
+To visit the Odeon, the Rotonda thermae, the Indirizzo thermae and the Achilliane thermae.

 It was probably an imperial villa.

-Let’s take all the time we need: you will see 3,500 square meters of mosaics counting 120 million colorful pieces.
+Let’s take all the time we need: you will see 3,500 square meters of mosaics and 120 million of pieces with a wide range of colours.
 The most famous mosaic is “le ragazze in bikini” (“girls in bikinis”) playing ball or competing in other sports, or a less known is “Cubicolo della scena erotica” (Cubicle of the erotic scene).

 In the neighboring Morgantina, there is an impressive and extensive archaeological site, still rising thanks to the work of archaeologists.
-In the Greek polis (which was brought to light), good technical skills are evident in the creation of a system of water distribution and discharge throughout the city.
+In the Greek polis brought back to light, it is clear the excellent roman skills in realizing a water distribution system and discarge one.

 The place is on a small valley between two hills: it includes the agora, the theater, and some mosaics.

 Museum of Aidone – The Dea di Morgantina must be visited.
-The Statue, discovered in a clandestine excavation, was returned to Italy after it was illicitly purchased by the Paul Getty Museum in Malibu.
-Dea di Morgantina
+The Statue, discovered in an, illegal excavation, was given back after a dispute due to its previous purchasing by Paul Getty Museum in Malibù.

-The story of the Head of Hades of and his blue curl is fascinating.
+There is another jewel in the museum.
+The story of the Head of Hades and its blue curl is fascinating.

-The curl had been found in a crate, among the many findings coming from the Sanctuary of Demeter and Kore, located in the city quarter San Francesco Bisconti, in Morgantina.
+The curl had been found in a case, among the many findings coming from the Sanctuary of Demeter and Kore, located in the city quarter of San Francesco Bisconti, in Morgantina.

 This area was a favourite target for grave robbers.
 Later on, the intervention of the Superintendence led to the discovery of the site and to its identification with a sacred area dedicated to Demeter and Kore.

-From a stylistic and iconographic point of view, the head recalls some types of sculptures depicting Zeus and Dionysus, dating back to the fourth century BC, especially for his thick mane of hair and beard.
+From a stylistic and iconographic point of view, the head recalls of other sculptures depicting Zeus or Dionysus, dating back to the fourth century BC, especially for the thick hair and the beard.

 If we asked the archaeologist Serena Raffiotta if, when she grew up, she would have loved to be a Sicilian Indiana Jones, that is an adventurous discoverer of treasure and a hunter of fraudulent art dealers, she would tell us that she already is!

 GELA – Caltanissetta – The Archeological Museum of Gela, with about 5000 archaeological finds on display, is the third archeological museum of Sicily after the Museum “Antonino Salinas” and the Museum “Paolo Orsi” of Siracusa.
-Its collection includes a big number of Corithian and Attic vases , a Corithian , bronze helmet , the wreck of a Greek ship of the V century; a remarkable collection of coins from the mint of Gela, a large earthenware altar with “Medusa” and thirty-nine ingots made from orichalcum, a rare cast metal which ancient Greek philosopher Plato wrote was from the legendary city of Atlantis, recovered from 2,600-year-old shipwreck off the coast of Sicily.
+Its collection includes a big number of Corithian and Attic vases , a Corithian , bronze helmet , the wreck of a Greek ship of the V century; a remarkable collection of coins from the mint of Gela, a large terracotta altar with “Medusa” and thirty-nine orichalcum bars, one of the most precious metal in the ancient time, as platone said excavated in the atlantide island and dated more than 2600 years ago and some more…

 Another UNESCO beauty: Pantalica, in the area of Siracusa.